 Seq can't infer the right group for these signals automatically but they can still be manually grouped and unioned when selected.

-In the signal editor, under Group, select Specify and enter the group name:
+In the signal editor, under Group, select Specify , enter the group name and click OK:

 Save the changes to the signal.
-The signal will now appear under the specified group:
+Once there are two signals in the same group the signals will appear under the specified group:

 Group headings are only displayed when a group contains two or more signals.

 If you don't want a signal to be automatically grouped then you can disable inference for that signal.

 - Select the signal you don't want grouped and tap the pencil icon on the right of the signal

 - In the signal editor, under Group, select Disabled